Please feel free to contact us if your question is not covered here.

 There are innumerable (and overlapping) ways to get involved with the Berkman

 Center--as a financial supporter, an intern, a fellow, or a

 conference participant, to name a few.

 Details on research and employment opportunities, mailing lists, and more can be found under the Get Involved tab.

-Can you host me as a visiting researcher for a short period of time?
+Can you host me as a visiting researcher for a few weeks to a few months?